wookieJ/advent-code-2020/README.md

 ## Create new day template
 There is a script, which creates new golang module for current day.
 It demands three input arguments:
-1. Module name
-2. Short description
-3. Your AoC session cookie
+1. Your AoC session cookie
+2. Number of new day

-Session cookie needs to be set for input downloading.
+Session cookie needs to be set for input and name of day downloading.
 You need to have aocdl go package:
 ```.env
 go get -u github.com/GreenLightning/advent-of-code-downloader/aocdl
 ```